Location: Potato Bay, St. Kitts

 Our tour guide Captain Sunshine was stoked to show us around the island.
 We piled into his van and began to drive through the streets of St. Kitts.
 There were many houses and shacks that looked like they had been damaged by hurricanes, it was obvious that this was a constant challenge for island inhabitants.
 Our first stop was at a small park with some old petroglyphs that apparently symbolized fertility.
 It was here where we met a little monkey friend named Tommy.

-Next stop on the tour was at the Romney Gardens.
+The next stop on the tour was at the Romney Gardens.
 Here we took in views of the lush vegetation found on the island.
 Apparently, the site was formerly home to a large slave plantation.
 There was a bell tower remaining that used to be used on the plantation.
 It is one of the few bell towers remaining on the island as many were destroyed when slavery was abolished.
 We also got to see a batik fabric dying demonstration and learn about the history of batik on the island.
-Prince Philip visited this museum in the 90’s and received a beautiful batik portrait that he hung in the royal palace back in England.
+Prince Philip visited this museum in the ’90s and received a beautiful batik portrait that he hung in the royal palace back in England.

 Next, we drove up to Fort Brimstone.
 It was an old English fort that featured elaborate masonry, several large cannons, and incredible views of the island.
 We spent plenty of time exploring the old fort and taking in the breathtaking views.
-A bit of yoga was squeezed in at the top of monkey hill at the fortress.
-We continued to drive around the island stopping at a couple other vistas along the way and munching on some fresh coconut cookies.
+A bit of yoga was squeezed in at the top of the monkey hill at the fortress.
+We continued to drive around the island, stopping at a couple of other vistas along the way and munching on some fresh coconut cookies.

-Tomorrow we will be heading to Nevis where more adventures await!
+Tomorrow we will be heading to Nevis, where more adventures await!

 Related VoyageView All Voyages

 Antigua to Grenada -w- Antigua Yacht Regatta